A Parents Perspective

 compass component of the SERC logo

-Vocational Route
+Vocational Qualifications

-Alternatively, they can progress to University, which 469 of our students did last year.
+Alternatively, they can progress to university, which 469 of our students did last year.

 A family looking at a tablet device.